GoraNetwork/doc/developing_evm.rst

 ``gora://offchain/v<API version>/basic?body=<Base64Url-encoded WASM binary>[optional positional arguments]``.

-The executable body can also be supplied in binary form as the *data source parameter*.
-Which is more convenient for larger executables or automated builds.
+The executable body can also be supplied in binary form as the *data source parameter* which is often convenient with larger executables or automated builds.
 In that case, the ``body`` data source URL parameter is omitted.
 Current Gora offchain API version is ``0``.
-So, for example, to execute your program with two positional arguments (``"red"`` and ``"apple"``) you would specify the following URL:
+So, for example, to execute a program with two positional arguments (``"red"`` and ``"apple"``) one would specify the following URL:
 ``gora://offchain/v0/basic?arg=red&arg=apple&body=AGFzbQEAAAABhoCAg...``

-To convert binaries into Base64URL encoding, you can use ``basenc`` command-line utility, normally included with Linux and MacOs:
+To convert binaries into Base64URL encoding, ``basenc`` command-line utility, normally included with Linux and MacOs, can be used:

 .. parsed-literal::
    :class: terminal